chadbramwell/write_a_c_compiler/README.md

 * https://github.com/Wilfred/babyc (most of the links above came from here)

 ## If I were to write a tutorial:
-* keep it short and simple like http://www.wilfred.me.uk/blog/2014/08/27/baby-steps-to-a-c-compiler/ **BUT...**
-* ...don't encourage usage of Flex/Bison.
-I wanted to learn how to bootstrap from scratch. (i.e. minimal/no depdencies)
-* Encourage FILE* over printf for debugging and generating files on disk.
-It's not well known that printf is just sugar on top of fprintf(FILE*...) where the FILE* is just stdout.
+* Encourage usage of FILE* due to its versitility writing to stdout or an actual file.
 * Focusing on a minimal program "int main(){return 2;}" is fantastic!
-Let the user know upfront that the way to test is to echo the return code of the program, not to look for a stdout print.
+* Let the user know upfront that the way to test is to echo the return code of the program, not to look for a stdout print.
-* Stages format from [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html) appeals to me.
-Get something simple done, do the next thing.
-However the focus on "easier" languages like OCaml not so much.
-* Split "STAGE 1" into multiple parts.
-It took me 3 days to do Stage 1 in C/C++.
-Have tests for each of the parts.
-Going forward, make it easy to test each section of the compiler.
-* How to run tests took longer than I would've liked to figure out.
-Try to make this clearer to the user: what file should be generated where.
-And support multiple platforms! (test_compiler.sh assumes linux output files)
 * Tutorial should also include binary generation.
 Skip the assembler entirely!
 Not sure the level of complexity there but an executable is just a file format that the OS knows to load into executable memory.
 It's just data.

 ## Open questions I have:
 * I'm confident I can make the lexer work without memory allocations - use stack memory, do chunk-based iteration, strings are look-ups into source, all the same as my json parser.
 Caveat: Minimum required stack memory will be set to max allowable identifier size and I don't know if C places a limit on that.
 So here's my question, can the same be done for parsing and assembly generation?
 Could I pipeline the whole process without requiring memory allocation?
 Probably not, but it's a fun question to think about.
 * Lexer could produce an identifier "int" or a token defining the keyword "int."
 It doesn't know which is which from context.
 C declares "int" is a reserved keyword.
 I don't see why this *MUST* but the case yet.
 I suspect it's not and it gets thrown onto the heap of "well we made specific decisions to make it easier for a compiler writer"

-## See below for original markdown from fork of https://github.com/nlsandler/write_a_c_compiler
+## See below for the original README.md which is a fork of https://github.com/nlsandler/write_a_c_compiler
----

 # Write a C Compiler!

 This is a set of C test programs to help you write your own compiler.
 They were written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html).